 Title Credit Series date Member price Non-member pricesort ascending

-0.5 NAPNAP Contact Hour.
+0.5 NAPNAP Contact Hours.
 This continuing education activity is offered at a reduced rate to NAPNAP Members.
 This continuing education activity rate is $5 for NAPNAP Members.
-For non- members, this continuing education activity rate is $10.
-This course will review the impact of adverse early childhood experiences on infant and child mental health with a focus on child maltreatment.
-This course also provides an overview of infant mental health and practical ways of incorporating the principles of infant mental health in practice when caring for children who have experienced maltreatment.
+For non-members, this continuing education activity rate is $10.
+This course is archived practice innovation posters from NAPNAP's 2025 National Conference.

 • 0.50 Contact hours